sendwithus/jobs/senior-full-stack-engineer.md

 * Flexible vacation policy and paid parental leave.
 We value our own family time, and don't ask you to compromise yours.
 * Relaxed work environment.
 We're serious about our product and casual about everything else.
 * Health, dental, and vision benefits for you and your family.
-* Challenging and rewarding career path as you take an early leadership role in our engineering team.
+* Challenging and rewarding career path as an early leader in our engineering team.

 __Apply__